DistrictDataLabs/intro-to-python/WindowsNotes.md

 The easiest way to install Python modules is using `pip`, which is a Python installation manager.
 This is not installed by default in Python 2.7.6, but is installed by default in Python 3.4.
 The easiest way to install this is:

 1. Right-click and save [get-pip.py](https://raw.github.com/pypa/pip/master/contrib/get-pip.py) (remember where you saved it; I'll assume it's `\Users\yourname\Downloads`)
 2. Open PowerShell.
-Type `cd \Users\yourname\Downloads` (replacing "yourname" with the your username
+Type `cd \Users\yourname\Downloads` (replacing "yourname" with the your username)
 3. Type `python get-pip.py`.
 This will install `pip`.
 Now you're ready to install other Python modules

-If you're getting an error when you're typing `python get-pip.py` to the effect of *"The term 'python' is not recognized as the name of a cmdlet, function, script file, or operable program"*, make sure you had added the paths for Python to your computer's Path variable, as described in the previous section.
+If you're getting an error when you're typing `python get-pip.py` to the effect

+> The term 'python' is not recognized as the name of a cmdlet, function, script file, or operable program

+make sure you had added the paths for Python to your computer's Path variable, as described in the previous section.

 Now you're ready to install other python modules.